CSPS Admissions Policy

 **Students entering Kindergarten will be screened to assess language and literacy development, number concepts, motor skills, and social development.
-In most cases, students must score at or above the cutoff score of 70 on the Brigance III Kindergarten Readiness Screen.
+In most cases, students must score at or above a cutoff score of 80 on the Brigance III Kindergarten Readiness Screen.

 If students entering grades 1-2 do not have the results of a nationally normed standardized test taken within the last twelve months, they must complete entrance testing to determine admissibility or placement.